 Some people believe that masturbation can cause erectile dysfunction.
 It’s important not to fall for false rumors, as this is a myth.

-Is there any truth to the idea that masturbation can lead to erectile dysfunction?
-In this article we’ll take a look at the science behind this debate.
+While masturbation is not a cause of erectile dysfunction, Is there any truth to the idea that it can lead to temporary erection problems?
+In this article, we’ll take a look at the science behind this debate.

 - Masturbation does not cause erectile dysfunction

 - Erectile dysfunction can have physical or psychological causes

 - Many cases of erectile dysfunction are treatable

 - Masturbation is a normal and healthy activity

 - Excessive masturbation with porn might contribute to psychological erectile dysfunction